G-Shock: History

 In 1994, the DW-6600 model marked the transition to Electroluminescent backlight technology for G-Shock watches from backlights employing incandescent bulbs in earlier models.
 The same year also saw Casio introducing the Baby-G branded G-Shock watches designed for women.

-In 1996, Casio released the MRG-100 model (also known as the DW-8900 in some markets) under its premium MRG lineup of G-Shocks which was the first G-Shock watch to feature full metal construction.
+In 1996, Casio released the MRG-100 (also known as the DW-8900 in some markets) under its premium MRG lineup of G-Shocks which was the first G-Shock watch to feature full metal construction.
 The "floating module" concept was retained by cushioning the module between the metal case and metal bezel of the watch and an air-tight glass packing was added to improve shock resistance.
 Initially featuring a digital display, the MRG line would go on to adopt a full analog display featuring stepper motors for each hand and would be slotted as the top-of-the-line premium G-Shock lineup.

 In 2008, Casio introduced the Tough Movement for high-end analog G-Shocks.
 The movement incorporates a light emitting diode (LED) photo receptor which analyses the position of the watch hands by the passage of light via a small hole in the dial.
 Every uneven reception of light by the phototransistor due to impact to the watch enables the stepper motors in the movement to correct the alignment of the hands requiring no manual adjustment.
 The hour, minute and second hands feature separate motors in order to allow for quick adjustment of the watch.

 A similar series to the Baby-G called the G-Shock Mini was introduced in 2009.
 It is 30% smaller than a regular G-Shock and was originally marketed for women.
 However, they were later released in unisex variants intended for people who have smaller wrists.
 This series was later replaced by the S-Series in 2014.

-In 2013 in order to celebrate 30 years of the G-Shock, Casio arranged a party in New York and showcased new models as well as various prototypes of upcoming models.
+In 2013 in order to celebrate thirty years of the G-Shock, Casio arranged a party in New York and showcased new models as well as various prototypes of upcoming models.
 The party included a performance from rapper Eminem.
+A similar event was held on 9 November 2023 for the 40th anniversary of the brand featuring a performance from the Colombian artist J Balvin with the founder of the brand Kikuo Ibe also in attendance.
+As part of the 40th anniversary celebrations, Casio also released an inspirational video package where Ibe visits his younger self back in 1982 in order to showcase the brand's origins and to promote the "Toughness Is Embracing Failure" motto of the brand.

 On 1 September 2017, Casio celebrated its 100 millionth sale of G-Shocks worldwide.